WhaddaMakers/Whaddy-Nightlight/README.md

 ![demo](./pictures/Demo.jpg)

-Make A Cool Nightlight in the shape of Whaddy!
-This wil fit on any phone charger in the EU
+Make A Cool Nightlight in the shape of Whadda's very own mascot, Whaddy!
+This wil fit on any phone charger in the EU.

 ## Project description - How Does it work?

 ### What can this project do?
-This project uses an Digital light sensor to measure the ambient light.
-When a certain light value is reached, the 2 SMD RGB leds will turn on and give your room a purple shine!
+This project uses a digital light sensor to measure the ambient light.
+When a certain light value is reached, the 2 SMD RGB LEDs will turn on and give your room or hallway a purple glow!
-The enclosure is designed for 3D printing and is in the shape of our Mascot!
+The enclosure is designed for 3D printing and has the shape of our mascot!
-The parts are also designed with a Snap fit connection for the electronic modules and to close it.
-So you dont have to find screws.
+The parts are also designed to have a snap fit connection for the electronic modules and to close it.
+This way, you don't need any screws.
-The nightlight is supported by a bracket (also 3D printed), which is designed for most EU mobile phone chargers.
+The nightlight is supported by a bracket which you also need to 3D print, and is designed for most EU mobile phone chargers or small USB adaptors.

 ### You will need to do the following things for the project to work:

-### Level of difficulty: Intermediate
+### Level of difficulty: intermediate

 ## MATERIALS